Divya063/Algorithms-InterviewPrep/Problems/Stacks and Queues [Medium].md

 ######Implement LRU Cache
 How to implement LRU caching scheme?
 What data structures should be used?
 We are given total possible page numbers that can be referred.
 We are also given cache (or memory) size (Number of page frames that cache can hold at a time).
 The LRU caching scheme is to remove the least recently used frame when the cache is full and a new page is referenced which is not there in cache.

+######Tower of Hanoi
+In the classic problem of the Towers of Hanoi, you have 3 towers and N disks of different sizes which can slide onto any tower.
+The puzzle starts with disks sorted in ascending order of size from top to bottom (i.e., each disk sits on top of an even larger one).
+You have the following constraints:
+ * Only one disk can be moved at a time.

+ * A disk is slid off the top of one tower onto the next rod.

+ * A disk can only be placed on top of a larger disk.

+Write a program to move the disks from the first tower to the last using Stacks.